 It’s estimated that more than 10,000 serious concussions are experienced by college athletes every year.
 Concussions have been receiving more attention in recent years.
 Their dangers have been known to many medical professionals for some time.
 However, it was only in 2010 that the NCAA required member schools to adopt a rigorous concussion-management plan.

-These new cases are a follow-on to a different case that made a similar argument and eventually led to a settlement (still not finalized) in which the NCAA would pay for testing and monitoring of former athletes and contribute toward concussion research.
+These cases are a follow-on to a different case that made a similar argument and eventually led to a settlement in which the NCAA would pay for testing and monitoring of former athletes and contribute toward concussion research.
 A settlement has been approved in that case.
-The total amount of $75 million seems trivial for an enterprise which makes nearly $1 billion annually.
+The total amount of $75 million seems trivial for an enterprise that makes nearly $1 billion annually.

 The settlement only included payouts for testing.
 Some athletes brought new suits aimed at getting the NCAA to pay for their treatment and medical expenses.
 The NCAA objected, but the judge in the case ruled that it didn’t conflict with the original settlement and allowed those suits to move ahead.
 Some individual suits have also been settled.

 The NCAA isn’t the only organization facing legal claims of this kind.
-Pop Warner is the defendant in a class-action suit claiming that it ignored the risks of head injuries and knowingly put players in danger.
-Pop Warner has already settled at least two suits brought by individuals who made similar claims.
+In December 2019, a U.S. federal judge dismissed an ongoing case against Pop Warner, the youth football organization.
+The class-action suit claimed that the football organization ignored the risks of head injuries and knowingly put players in danger.
+The argument ultimately did not hold.

 Concussion and traumatic brain injuries need to be taken seriously.
 If you or a loved one have suffered from a brain injury, you are urged to contact the Indianapolis Brain Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.